-At PLC Sydney, research is not separate from teaching, it is embedded within it.
+At PLC Sydney, research is not separate from teaching and learning, it is embedded within it.
 By engaging with evidence, inquiry and innovation, we create learning experiences that prepare students to thrive in a complex and changing world.

 Research helps us move beyond assumptions and trends.
 By engaging with evidence and contributing to new knowledge, we ensure our educational practice remains relevant, responsive and future-focused.